connormaas/private-projects/README.md

 The full reporistory can be found [here](https://github.com/connormaas/tsh-shell).
 To request access, email cmaas@andrew.cmu.edu.

 #### Overview
-A Unix command-line shell that interprets user inputs, capable of executing concurrent built-in and user-driven commands.
+In this project, I implement a Unix command-line shell that interprets user inputs, capable of executing concurrent built-in and user-driven commands.
 This shell supports error handling, signal handling, and IO redirection.

 #### Creating Processes
 - A user may simply enter an executable that they wish to run, and if the file is reachable, the process will immediately begin taking place.